DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 ### Others

 * If needed to adapt anything, adjustments to board definition can be found inside the DeMiSTify/Board/xxxx folder
+  * deca_pins.tcl: PIN names can be whatever's appropriate for the board.
+The job of the board-specific toplevel file is to wire up the board signals to the guest core's signals.
+  * constraints.sdc: non timing-critical  pins would be in the "FALSE_IN" collection
+    * AMR: Provided the source core is well constrained, it's not too bad, because you can use the MiST constraints file as a template.
+Again, it's about replacing MiST-specific stuff with generic stuff defined by DeMiSTify.
 * Quartus log: execute `tail -f compile.log` in ther deca folder

 ### Compile the project